perwin/imfit/unit_tests/README.md

 [CxxTest](http://cxxtest.com) unit-test framework.
 You should also modify the shell script `define_unittest_vars.sh` (in the top-level directory), which specifies the paths for CxxTest and also which compilers are used.
-(Unlike the case for compiling imfit and makeimage, the unit tests can be compiled with LLVM/clang as well as with GCC, since they don't use OpenMP.)
+(Unlike the case for compiling imfit, imfit-mcmc, or makeimage, the unit tests can be compiled with LLVM/clang as well as with GCC, since they don't use OpenMP.)